 As I said, this movie is a huge favorite of every member of our family.
 Here’s a photo from the last time we viewed it:

-A few things your should know about this photo:
+Some interesting things your should know about this photo:

 - The redhead in the back row is David’s fiance (when we found out she had never seen Signs, we knew we’d have to rectify that situation immediately).